PitPik/circularjs/documentation/CIRCULAR.md

 - [toggleRoute(data, isOn)](#toggleroutedata-ison) toggles routes

-### `createComponent(selector, attrs, component, node?)`
+### `createComponent(selector, attrs, parent, node?, c?)`

 This method can create a component on the fly and appends it to your view.
 It is then treated as if it was part of your template.
 It creates a HTMLElement defined by `selector` and adds attributes to it defined by `attrs` (also good for the `cr-lazy` attribute in case your component hasn't already imported this component).

-The argument `component` will always be `this` to define its parent and `node` is optional if the new created component should be appended at a different HTMLElement than the parent itself.
+The argument `parent` will always be `this` to define its parent and `node` is optional if the new created component should be appended at a different HTMLElement than the parent itself.

+`parent` defines the innerHTML of the tag created with `selector` that will then define the `@content` partial that can be used inside the newly created component.
+This is one of the key features for dynamic component creation.

+### `hideComponent(elm)`

+This method takes the component defined by the argument `elm` (a HTMLElement) out of the DOM, but remembers where to put it back.

+The method returns a `recover(newParent)` function that, when called without arguments, puts the component back to where it was.
+When `newParent` is set, it will append the component to that new parent.

+Additionally, it takes care of inner HTMLElements with the attribute `cr-scroll` that the scroll position will be recovered as well.

+If the component has the methods `onLoad()` defined, it will also get triggered.

 ### `getChildComponents(inst)`